 MA students are required to attend all academic classes.
 EDA tolerates one unexcused absence per class, per semester only.
 Students who miss class due to work-related commitments are required to provide Student Affairs a written excuse to have the absence removed.
-MA students who fail to provide valid documentation for their absences and who are excessively absent from class may receive a grade of "I" (Incomplete) in their respective courses.
+Should a student be absent more than three times, (whether excused or unexcused), the instructor has the right to withdraw the student from the course.
+In that case, a student will receive a the EDA Director General's Office.